NHS Devon has appointed Peter Collins as its new chief medical officer, replacing Nigel Acheson who retired last month.

 Peter Collins has previously acted as deputy and chief medical officer for trusts in Bristol, Weston-super-Mare and Salisbury.

-154 of the 300 paying subscribers we need to cover our running costs and keep publishing have signed up to support our work so far.
+174 of the 300 paying subscribers we need to break even have signed up so far.

 , updated